FUTURE LITERATURE CONTENT

 CONTRIBUTING AUTHOR / ARTIST

 SAHEJ RAHAL is a visual artist from Mumbai who has been a recipient of many prestigious international residencies and won the Forbes Award for Debut Solo Show, 2014.
+He staged a recent Featured Solo Exhibition titled Ancestors for the CSMVS Museum in Mumbai, India (2022).
 His body of work is a growing narrative that draws upon mythical beings, and brings them into a dialogue with the present.
 Within this narrative, these beings perform absurd acts in derelict corners of the city, transforming them into liminal sites of ritual.
 The temporal act and its residue become primary motifs in his practice, visible at his website.
 He is a co-author of the Non-Future Lab.

 WILL SCARLETT is a Ph.D.
 Candidate at the New School University in New York completing a dissertation on experiences of "presence" in virtual immersive realities.
+He is currently teaching a seminar for the New Centre for Research & Practice titled "Notes from Immediate Irreality" that traces passages into the hallucinatory, the virtual, the elemental, the animal, and the spiritual, and is divided into the following four sessions: Imaginary–Presence; Sensory–Movement; Metamorphic–Flicker; Inhuman–Vision.
 He is a co-author of the Future Movement Lab.

 SASHA SHESTAKOVA explores material dimensions of non-linear time and situated approach to envisioning otherwise.
 She is interested in the decolonial approach towards contemporary art in Russia, which she uses to question the colonial power play implied in homogeneous categories like “post-Soviet” and “New East.”
 She is a co-author of the Future X Lab.